Age Groups and Vaccines

 Adults

 Vaccines aren’t only for children.
-Adults in your child's life should be encouraged to be up to date on their vaccines as well.
-This protects them, you and your children.
-It is also important to realize that some adults require several different vaccines because of underlying medical conditions.
+Adults should be up to date on their vaccines as well.
+Some adults require vaccines because of underlying medical conditions, their occupation or lifestyle choices, travel or age.

 Reviewed by Paul A. Offit, MD on June 01, 2023